JaiarunGit/Swag-Labs/README.txt

 Impact
 ========
 This project significantly streamlined the testing process for the Swag Labs website, reducing manual effort and enhancing test reliability and coverage.
-The implementation of an automated testing framework not only improved efficiency but also contributed to the overall quality and stability of the software.
+Implementing an automated testing framework not only improved efficiency but also contributed to the overall quality and stability of the software.